-- Rezone the office properties at 11900 Parklawn Drive and 11820 Parklawn Drive from the I-L 1.0 H-50 Zone to the EOF 0.75 H-100 Zone. - Confirm the IL 1.0 H-50 Zone for all other properties in this area. - Create an overlay zone for this area that would permit residential uses, while retaining industrial uses.
+- Rezone the office properties at 11900 Parklawn Drive and 11820 Parklawn Drive from the I-L 1.0 H-50 Zone to the EOF 0.75 H-100 Zone. - Confirm the I-L 1.0 H-50 Zone for all other properties in this area. - Create an overlay zone for this area that would permit residential uses, while retaining industrial uses.

-Area 3: Randolph Hills Shopping Center
+5.5.3 Area 3: Randolph Hills Shopping Center

-Light industrial and commercial uses including the Randolph Hills Shopping Center are located in this 29.3-acre area zoned IL1.0 H-50.
+Light industrial and commercial uses including the Randolph Hills Shopping Center are located in this 29.3-acre area zoned I-L1.0 H-50 and

+CRT 0.75 C0.75 R0.25 H-35.
 Located east of the CSX rail tracks and adjacent to the Randolph Hills residential community, this area has a combination of retail and traditional light industrial uses, including automotive services and a variety of independent businesses.

 Approximately 26 percent of the shopping center property has impervious surfaces due to surface parking lots.
 Parklawn Drive, Boiling Brook Parkway, and Wyaconda Road provide access to this area.

 Both the Randolph Hills Shopping Center and the Pickford property offer the opportunity to create a mixed-use, neighborhood-serving center that complements the industrial character of the area.
-Both properties could redevelop, either through the recommended overlay industrial zone or a floating CRT Zone.
-A pedestrian-bike bridge across the CSX tracks should be funded either through, CIP, a public-private partnership, or the public benefits of the CRT Zone.
+Both properties could redeveloped, either through the recommended overlay industrial zone or a floating CRT Zone.
+A pedestrian-bike bridge across the CSX tracks should be funded either through the county's capital improvements program, a publicprivate partnership, or the public benefits of the CRT Zone.
 Both properties are suitable for a floating CRT 1.5 H-75 Zone.
-A Floating CRT with 2.0 FAR and a maximum height of 75 feet should be supported if the redevelopment includes funding of a MARC station at this location.
+A Floating CRT with 2.0 FAR and a maximum height of 75 feet should be supported only if the redevelopment contributes toward funding of a MARC station at this location, if MDOT determines that a MARC station will be located here.